dhiren-singh/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

 I started off with a model similar to model in previous assignment.Then started adding more convolutional layer.
 When the results weren't satisfactory I started venturing into experiments done already.
-Came across NVIDIA's published model.
+Then used NVIDIA's published model.
 My model resembles a [NVIDIA E2E DL model architecture](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 Solution takes care of optimizing the solution by pre-processing training data, configuring the params of network which yield better result for our images and adding layers.

-Model is defined in line 114 (train.py)
+Model is defined in line 114 (model.py)

 #### 2. Attempts to reduce overfitting in the model